teiResa/teiResa/README.md

 2024-09-26 met 420StonerBabe on twitch, hopefully we will be able to pair up sometimes.
 I got 5 new followers today, so 32 to go until affiliation (50) like 700 comments, 8 chatters, and hosted the first thursday followers event.

+2024-09-28 streamed and drew. put screens in windows.
+Waffles!

 -->